paritytech/research/docs/Polkadot/economics/applied-research/rfc17.md

 | --------------- | ------------------------------------------------------------------------------------------- |
 | **Original Proposition Date**  | 05.08.2023                                                                                  |
 | **Revision Date**  | 04.06.2025                                                                                  |
-| **Description** | This RFC redesigns Polkadot's coretime market to ensure it is cost-efficient through a clearing-price Dutch auction.
+| **Description** | This RFC proposes a redesign of Polkadot's coretime market to ensure cost efficiency through a clearing-price Dutch auction.
 Coretime also introduces a mechanism that guarantees current coretime holders the right to renew their cores outside the market, albeit at the market price plus an additional charge.
 This design aligns renewal and market prices, preserving long-term access for current coretime owners.
 It also ensures sufficient market pressure on all purchasers, resulting in an efficient allocation.

 ## Summary